harness-community/cd-pipeline-sample/docs/clusters/AzureKubernetesCluster.md

 # Kubernetes Cluster

-This guide demonstrates how to set up a K8's cluster on MS AZURE.
+This guide demonstrates how to set up a Kubernetes cluster on AZURE.
 ## Setting up a Kubernetes Cluster
 ***
 ### **Steps for creating Azure Kubernetes Cluster**